compendia/docs/docs/guide/bug-bounty.md

 Most Compendia-exclusive modules live in its [Core Plugins](https://github.com/nos/core/tree/develop/plugins) directory.

-All rewards are paid in BIND.
+All rewards are paid in BIND, BTC, or USDT at the Compendia team's sole discretion.

 **Vulnerabilities that also exists in ARK Core may only be eligible for rewards from the ARK team.**